jlouis/etorrent/README.md

       commands.
    9. If you enabled the webui, you can try browsing to its location.
 By default the location is 'http://localhost:8080'.

+## Troubleshooting

+If the above commands doesn't work, we want to hear about it.
+This is a list of known problems:

+   * General: Many distributions are insane and pack erlang in split packages, so each part of erlang is in its own package.
+This *always* leads to build problems due to missing stuff.
+Be sure you have all relevant packages installed.
+And when you find which packages are needed, please send a patch to this file for the distribution and version so we can keep it up-to-date.

+   * Ubuntu 10.10: Ubuntu has a symlink `/usr/lib/erlang/man ->
+   /usr/share/man`.
+This is insane and generates problems when building a release (spec errors on missing files if a symlink points to nowhere).
+The easiest fix is to remove the man symlink from `/usr/lib/erlang`.
+A way better fix is to install a recent Erlang/OTP yourself and use **Begone(tm)** on the supplied version.

 ## QUESTIONS??

 You can either mail them to `jesper.louis.andersen@gmail.com` or you